netmindz/AuroraDrop-LXP/README.md

 Major goals of this fork are:

-* Using the INMP441 microphone for audio input (other I2S inputs may work with minor modifications)
+* Using the INMP441 microphone for audio input (other I2S inputs will often work with minor modifications)
 * Automatic gain control
 * Basic BPM detection
-* Code cleanup for future modification
+* Code cleanup to ease future modification
 * Removal of all functions that aren't used with the specific target hardware
 * ...and some sort of physical integration with the panel that isn't a jumble of wires.